yunnysunny/grunt-pages/README.md

 Parsed posts are cached in the `.grunt/grunt-pages` folder  based on the `lastModified` time to improve the task run time.

+*Note: posts are not re-compiled when the grunt config changes, you can either run the task with the `--no-cache` flag or delete the `.grunt/grunt-pages` folder to force all posts to be re-built.*

 ### Options

 #### pageSrc